Has it always been your dream to attend London Fashion Week?

-If it’s always been your dream to attend and you’ve been wondering if the public can go to London Fashion Week (LFW), we’re here to fill you in.
+If you’ve been wondering if the public can go to London Fashion Week (LFW), we’re here to fill you in.

 Can the public go to London Fashion Week?